-- The Risk Management Directorate classifies projects under consideration by categories of social and environmental risk and supports representatives of the Sustainable Development Office in the preparation of reporting documents - The Client Management Unit notifies the Sustainable Development Office of the intention to provide financial products and services, communicates with clients about providing ESG products and obtaining the necessary environmental documentation, excludes prohibited projects / activities, notifies the SD Office of the need to coordinate the project / activity with the EBRD, and if necessary, provides support to representatives of the Sustainable Development Office in the process of monitoring the borrower, as well as preparing reporting documents.
+• The Risk Management Directorate classifies projects under consideration by categories of social and environmental risk and supports representatives of the Sustainable Development Office in the preparation of

+• The Client Management Unit notifies the Sustainable Development Office of the intention to provide financial products and services, communicates with clients about providing ESG products and obtaining the necessary environmental documentation, excludes prohibited projects / activities, notifies the SD Office of the need to coordinate the project / activity with the EBRD, and if necessary, provides support to representatives of the Sustainable Development Office in the process of monitoring the borrower, as well as preparing reporting documents.

-Secondary entities involved in the management of environmental issues include the Legal Department, which is in charge of monitoring changes made to the current national environmental legislation, the Human Resources Department, which is involved in the development and organization of training programs on environmental issues, as well as the Information Technology Directorate, which is responsible for the implementation of the Smart Office and Paperless Bank projects.
+changes made to the current national environmental legislation, the Human Resources Department, which is involved in the development and organization of training programs on environmental issues, as well as the Information Technology Directorate, which is responsible for the implementation of the Smart Office and Paperless Bank projects.
 The management approach is evaluated as part of regular internal audits conducted by the Internal Audit Department.